Running Simple Spring Boot Application on OpenShift

 Let’s get started then.
-I will be installing it on my mac, but there are plenty of blogs/resources available explaining how to install it on other popular OS like Windows, Linux.
+The article will focus on installing it on macOS, but there are plenty of blogs/resources available explaining how to install it on other popular OS like Windows, Linux.

 - Spring Boot project

-You can go through the official installation instructions or follow the mentioned steps for running Minishift locally on macOS.
+Please follow the mentioned steps for setting up Minishift locally on macOS.

 Download Minishift software for your operating system from the Minishift Releases page